‘Writing is a great clarifier. The process of writing helps you to think about what you’ve gone through.’

 They were worried about how I, an outspoken black woman, would cope.
 The stereotype of white South Africans who go to Australia because they are sceptical of black people running the country runs so deep that, in South Africa, telling a white person to ‘go to Australia’ is shorthand for telling them they are racist.

-I ask Msimang how she relates to Australia, a country whose First Nations people have also been subject to the appalling atrocities and injustices of colonialism.
+I ask Msimang how she relates to Australia, a country whose Indigenous population have also been subject to the appalling atrocities and injustices of colonialism.

 ‘When you move [to Australia] of your own free will, you are complicit in what the state does to people, and you become complicit in its history.
 You especially become complicit if you are a person who is middle-class.
 So I’m always aware that my presence here is one in which I benefit from the history of the oppression of Indigenous people, as everybody else who isn’t Indigenous does.
 Even if we didn’t necessarily come here of our own free will.
 It’s a complicated history.